About the Toolkit

 - have complex or difficult-to-treat medical conditions

-- have difficulty accessing health care
+- have difficulty accessing health care, either physically or financially

-- may receive inadequate health care
+- may receive inadequate or inappropriate health care

 - may have difficulties expressing their symptoms and pain